guidoferreyra/Glyphs-Scripts/README.md

 Open two fonts and activate the plugin via **View>Show Next Font** menu item.
 ### Notes:
 The ammount of masters of the fonts should be the same, in case of difference the plugin shows the first master only.
+This plugin was inspired by the Show Next Master plugin from Mark Frömberg (mirque.de).

 ![](screen-nextfont.png)